India is a price-sensitive market and will always have enough demand for affordable Android phones.

 Under the hood, the phone is powered by a MediaTek Helio G85 processor with 4GB RAM and 64GB storage at this price segment.
 The phone gets a triple rear camera at the back with the primary sensor being a 50MP shooter coupled with a 2MP depth sensor and a 2MP macro camera.

 It gets an HD Plus LCD display, a massive 6,000mAH battery capacity, and an 18W fast-charging via USB Type-C port.

-In the camera department, the Infinix Note 10 sports a 48MP main camera along with two 2MP cameras while the selfies are handled by a 16MP camera.
-It is backed by a 5,000mAh battery with support for an 18W fast charge.
+When it comes to the camera, it features a dual 50MP main and wide-angle cameras along with a 2MP depth and AI sensor.
+For selfies, you get a 16MP camera.
+It is backed by a 5,000mAh battery with support for an 33W fast charge.
 Other features include a side-mounted fingerprint scanner, Android 11 OS, dual-band Wi-Fi, headphone jack, and Type-C port.

 The Moto G31 is the latest smartphone from Motorola that comes under this price range to offer decent specifications.
 It includes an FHD Plus AMOLED display, however, you’d only get the 60Hz refresh rate, compared to others in this segment that offers a 90Hz screen.

 Under the hood, the phone gets the MediaTek Helio G85 processor coupled with the MaliG52 MC2 GPU.
 It gets 4GB RAM and 64GB onboard storage.
 The phone supports memory expansion of up to 1TB with the help of a microSD card slot.
 It gets a 50MP sensor, an 8MP ultra-wide-angle camera, and a 2MP sensor for taking macro shots.
 There is a 13MP front-facing camera housed under a hole-punch cutout.
 The 5,000mAh battery capacity gets 20W fast-charging support over USB Type-C.